thegands/portfolio-source/pages/about.md

     image_fullwidth: "header_mountain.jpg"
 ---
 Hello, my name is Gandhi and I love developing for and working with the web.
 I know what you must be thinking: is Gandhi really your name??
 I can assure you that Gandhi *is* my real name.
 I am a peaceful person, what can I say?
-<blockquote>I know what you must be thinking: is Gandhi really your name??</blockquote>
+<blockquote>I know what you must be thinking: is Gandhi your real name??</blockquote>
 I am usually quiet but always thoughtful.
 I have a mind for problem solving and I love helping others especially when it's a computer or mathematic problem.
 For the past four years I have worked at a real estate title company but I have decided to try a new and more rewarding career path.

 # Skills